Randy, From the U.S., Aspiring to Teach English Online in RetirementBy Krzl Light Nuñes

 I started looking for ways to get back to teaching English, basically, and not within a traditional classroom here in the U.S. Teaching abroad or teaching online to students abroad was really attracting me.
 That led me to seek out one company that actually was offering in-person classes at a university within two miles of where I live here, in Austin.
 It was kind of a no-brainer to just go to those in-person classes.
 I took those classes in January and early February of 2020.

 That was a very fortunate choice to schedule back then because roughly one month after I completed the in-person portion of the training, COVID showed up and everything that I have done since then has been training online, finishing my classes with that company, and then finding Bridge, who offered the component that I knew I would need (training in teaching English online) as I was pivoting from primarily teaching in person in a foreign country.

 I knew I was tech-savvy but I didn’t have the specifics to do that kind of teaching in the way that I would feel comfortable doing it, with the integrity and the authenticity that I would really want in a classroom experience for a student that came to me.

 You took the 180-Hour Teaching English Online Certification with Virtual Practicum.
-Why did you decide to take this package?
+Why did you decide to take this course bundle?

 As I reviewed some of the course options, I knew I didn’t need to go all the way back to square one and start with the basics of teaching English in general.
 I felt very comfortable doing that.
 The components that I was looking for were specifically tech-related in terms of working in this environment and having a basic skill set with room to grow.
 As I started through the first two courses in the set, all this software was being offered, all these different options.
 And I have to say I was happily overwhelmed, and I’m looking forward to really diving into those in more detail.